-ICCROM relies on a broad array of partners in the fulfilment of its mission and in the implementation its programmes.
-Over the last 60 years, ICCROM has established productive multilateral and bilateral relationships with governments, development agencies, international organizations, foundations, NGOs, research institutions, universities and other educational establishments.
-Those partnerships have allowed ICCROM to develop strong programmes and respond to the needs of conservation of cultural heritage across the world.
+ICCROM relies on a broad array of partners to implement its programmes and fulfil its mission.
+For more than 60 years, we have engaged in productive bilateral and multilateral relationships with governments, development agencies, international organizations, foundations, NGOs, research institutions, universities, and other educational establishments.

 In 2020, we worked with more than 200 funding, operational and advocacy partners to promote the conservation of all forms of cultural heritage worldwide.

 By strengthening our network of partners globally, regionally, and nationally, our goal is to ensure better outcomes for cultural heritage institutions and professionals, through a mutually beneficial mix of expertise and resources.